BretCameron/nodejs-openai-memory-system-tutorial/README.md

 ## Debugging

-I recommend running the examples in debug mode, so you can see values of `messageHistory` and other useful variables as the conversation progresses.
+I recommend running the examples in debug mode, so you can see the values of the `messageHistory` variable and other useful variables as the conversation progresses.

+### VSCode

 For VSCode users, you can use the included launch configuration in `.vscode/launch.json`.
 Go into the debug panel, choose `"Tutorial Project Debugger"` from the dropdown, then press the play button.